Share to: share facebook share twitter share wa share telegram print page

 Proposals to add additional faces

 In 1937, when the sculpture was not yet complete, a bill in Congress supporting the addition of women's rights activist Susan B. Anthony failed.
 When the sculpture was completed in 1941, the sculptors said that the remaining rock was not suitable for additional carvings.
 This stance was shared by RESPEC, an engineering firm charged with monitoring the stability of the rock in 1989.
-However, proposals of additional sculptures have been made regardless.
-These include John F. Kennedy after his assassination in 1963, and Ronald Reagan in 1985 and 1999 – the latter proposal receiving a debate in Congress at the time.[53]
-Barack Obama was asked about his own potential addition in 2008 and he joked that his ears were too large.[54]
+Proposals of additional sculptures include John F. Kennedy after his assassination in 1963, and Ronald Reagan in 1985 and 1999 – the latter proposal receiving a debate in Congress at the time.[54]
+Barack Obama was asked about his own potential addition in 2008 and he joked that his ears were too large.[55]

 Donald Trump has on occasion expressed interest in his own addition to the mountain.
-During a 2017 rally in Ohio, he said "I'd ask whether or not you some day think I will be on Mount Rushmore.
-If I did it joking – totally joking, having fun – the fake news media will say, 'He believes he should be on Mount Rushmore.'
-So I won't say it."
-South Dakota Governor Kristi Noem, described the potential addition as Trump's "dream" in 2018.[55]
+During a 2017 rally in Ohio, Trump said, "I'd ask whether or not you some day think I will be on Mount Rushmore ...
+If I did it joking, totally joking, having fun, the fake news media will say, 'He believes he should be on Mount Rushmore.'
+So I won't say it."[56]
+South Dakota Governor Kristi Noem, described the potential addition as Trump's "dream" in 2018.[57]

 Tourism